mass-Eve/-programming-with-cpp/Day18/readme.md

 ```

 ### Output
-But as you can see, without even calling that function, the compiler is giving an error
 ```cpp
 02-inheritance.cpp: In member function 'void Programmer::setEmployeeDetails(std::__cxx11::string, int)':
 02-inheritance.cpp:49:13: error: 'std::__cxx11::string Employee::emp_name' is private within this context